Guitar Repair Technician 201 (GRT201): Advanced Fret Levelling, Recrowning & Finish

 Required Supplies & Tools (drop-down menu)

-• Your guitar (electric) with strings installed
+• Electric guitar with strings installed

 • A fresh set of strings (plus a spare) for re-stringing and play-testing